darkshram/periscopio-mate/README.md

      -SubtitleSource
      -TheSubDB
      -TvSubtitles
-- Set user and password of LegendasTV in case you have one account there.
+- Set user and password for LegendasTV in case you have one account there.

 Screenshots.
 ===========